gardener/landscaper/docs/usage/Context.md

 As you already know, an installation references a blueprint and a component descriptor.
-The component descriptor itself might reference further artifacts like OCI images, other component descriptors etc. With the information in the context, the Landscapes knows the location of the components descriptors and possesses the required credentials to all OCI artefacts (including the component descriptors).
+The component descriptor itself might reference further artifacts like OCI images, other component descriptors etc. With the information in the context, the Landscaper knows the location of the components descriptors and possesses the required credentials to all OCI artefacts (including the component descriptors).

-Remark: Be aware that all components descriptors must be located in the same repository context, e.g. if they are stored in an OCI registry in a repository context `example.com/somePath`, it is assumed that all component descriptors are located under `example.com/somePath/component-descriptors/`

 A context can only be referenced by installations in the same namespace.